anmolnagpal/feedback-questions/manager.md

 - On a scale of 1 to 10, how comfortable do you feel giving upwards feedback to your supervisor?
 - Does your management team set clear goals?
 - How well does your supervisor support your developmental goals?
 - Do you feel respected by your direct supervisor?
-- If your direct supervisor was an animal, what would he or she be?
 - Are you satisfied with your manager's overall performance as a manager?
 - Does your manager create a trusting and open environment?
 - Does your manager treat everyone on the team fairly?